Search programs

 Learning disabilities present unique challenges when you’re planning to attend college.
-The National Center for Learning Disabilities conducted a survey in 2016 of 800 parents, and 72% said it was hard finding information about college disability services.
+Many parents and students find it difficult to get information about college disability services.
 For these students, getting the right information and support to excel in college requires a persistent strategy.

-In this extensive planning guide, we give you the tools you need to be successful in understanding the college environment for students with learning disabilities as well as your rights and potential accommodations.
+In this extensive planning guide, we give you the tools you need to successfully understand the college environment for students with learning disabilities as well as your rights and potential accommodations.
 Whether it’s in-person or online college you’re pursuing, we’ll show you where to find the best resources to achieve your goals.

 Common Learning Disabilities Among College Students

-There are many learning disabilities that can be challenging in a college environment.
-Typically, students will work closely with college personnel to navigate their specific condition.
+Many learning disabilities can be challenging in a college environment.
+Typically, students will work closely with college personnel to navigate their specific conditions.
 Here are some of the most common learning disabilities that often require accommodations.

-• Auditory processing disorder.
-Also known as central auditory processing disorder, this is difficulty hearing and understanding information.
+- Auditory processing disorder.
+Also known as central auditory processing disorder, this difficulty hearing and understanding information can make it more difficult for students to learn from lectures or follow along with group discussions.

-• Dyscalculia.
+- Dyscalculia.
 Students with dyscalculia have trouble understanding numbers, math concepts, and calculations.
+This can also make it more difficult for students to budget their incomes or understand how tuition and student loans work.

-• Dyslexia.
-This is a learning disability where people have trouble recognizing words accurately and also may find reading comprehension difficult.
+- Dyslexia.
+This is a learning disability in which people have trouble recognizing words accurately and may also find reading comprehension difficult.
+Many courses require students to read dense textbooks and retain the material even if it’s not covered in class.

-• Dysgraphia.
+- Dysgraphia.
 Dysgraphia is a neurological disorder that makes it difficult to write thoughts in a coherent manner.
+This can make papers, discussion posts, and note-taking more challenging.

-• Visual processing disorder.
-Processing visual information is challenging, and often drawing, copying, or distinguishing differences in letters or shapes is hard.
+- Visual processing disorder.
+Processing visual information is challenging, and drawing, copying, or distinguishing differences in letters or shapes is often difficult.
+Visual processing disorder can affect everything from reading comprehension to following along with what the instructor writes on the board.

 Challenges Students With Learning Disabilities Face